Why do students hate school?

 Our Mission

-At ChicagoBright, the goal is not simply to help students complete assignments or prepare for the next test.
-The goal is to help students understand what they are learning and why it works.
+At ChicagoBright, we help students understand what they are learning and why it works.